ChibiOS/ChibiOS/readme.txt

   under ./os/various/fatfs_bindings and shared among all demos.
 The FatFS file ffconf.h is now application-specific like all the other configuration files.
+- NEW: Added an new option CORTEX_PRIGROUP_INIT to the Cortex-Mx ports in order to make priority organization configurable, the default is to assign all the available priority bits to preemption priority with no sub-priorities.
 - NEW: Added support for pools of generic "mail" objects under ./os/various, mail objects are meant to be used together with mailboxes.
 - NEW: Added a new function chPoolLoadArray() to the Memory Pools subsystem,